choeffer/360pibot/docs/install.rst

 The following steps to set up a working environment are valid for both, the Raspberry Pi and a laptop/computer.
-Remember, the modules can be used on a laptop/computer for remote controlling the Raspberry Pis GPIOs or on the Raspberry Pi itself, without any modifications of the source code of the modules.
-On the Raspberry Pi, the latest Raspbian version should be installed, including all available updates afterwards.
-The image can be downladed from `Raspbian Downloads`_ .
+Remember, the modules can be used on a laptop/computer for remote controlling the Raspberry Pis GPIOs or on the Raspberry Pi itself without any modifications of the source code of the modules.
+On the Raspberry Pi, the latest Raspbian version and afterwards all available updates should be installed.
+The latest Raspbian image can be downladed from `Raspbian Downloads`_ .
+Installing all available updates is described here `Raspbian Update`_ .

 Getting files
 -------------

 One option is creating a folder named ``360pibot`` in the Raspberry Pis ``home`` folder

 .. code-block:: console